Navigation: HOW DO I? >

 Use the Database on a USB Memory Key

 This is not a method of making database backups!
 Please see Making Data Backups for how to do that.
-And this technique is only for users who are quite confident about their computer skills.

 There is no additional charge for this setup.